 Fish is one of the best dietary sources of animal protein because it gives you a healthy amount of protein but has less saturated fat than red meat has.

 The amount of protein varies by type.
 For example, 6 oz. of salmon contains 34 g of protein, while 6 oz. of cod contains 32 g of protein.
 Meanwhile, 6 oz. of yellowfin tuna contains about 50 g of protein, while the same portion of trout has 46 g of protein.

-Other sources of good protein in fish are from coldwater fish such as mackerel

-  and sardines contain omega-3 fatty acids and are rich in protein.
+Other sources of good protein in fish are from coldwater fish such as mackerel and sardines contain omega-3 fatty acids and are rich in protein.

-  The last best sources of protein come from fowl because the fat of the bird is

-  on the outside and not marbled in the meat.
+The last best source of protein comes from fowl because the fat of the bird is on the outside and not marbled in the meat.

 One type of fowl that contains many proteins is a pigeon!
-The value protein in

-  its meat is 17.5 g/100gr and is almost same with the protein of cow,
+The value protein in its meat is 17.5 g/100gr and is almost same with the protein of cow, 18.8g/100g

-  18.8g/100gr.

-  The human body needs many different vitamins, minerals, electrolytes, and other

-  biological factors in order to maintain its health, wellness, and vitality.
+The human body needs many different vitamins, minerals, electrolytes, and other biological factors in order to maintain its health, wellness, and vitality.